Tetraquark/PathFinderMP/README.md

 ### pathfinderlib

-Common module that contains multiplatform (common, ios, jvm) implementations of the core application logic and presentation layer for the single screen.
+Common module that contains multiplatform (common, ios, jvm, linux) implementations of the core application logic and presentation layer for the single screen.

 The following pathfinding algorithms are currently implemented: